jamsocket/jamsocket/README.md

 ## `jamsocket spawn-token create SERVICE`

-Generate a spawn token that can be used to spawn the given service.
+Generate a token that can be used to spawn the given service.

 ```
 USAGE